-In special situations, there may be a need to enter into an agreement on retention bonus for the Executive Board, Risk Takers or other employees, for example to retain employees in connection with insourcing or outsourcing, acquisitions or divestments of business areas or companies, securing of especially critical deliveries and similar circumstances.
-Agreements on retention bonuses for other employees than the Executive Board and Risk Takers must be approved by the Head of HR.
+In special situations, there may be a need to enter into an agreement on a retention bonus for members of the Executive Board, Risk Takers or other employees, for example to retain employees in connection with insourcing or outsourcing, acquisitions or divestments of business areas or companies, securing of especially critical deliveries and similar circumstances.
+Agreements on retention bonuses for employees other than members of the Executive Board and Risk Takers must be approved by the Head of HR.

-For the Executive Board and Risk Takers, a retention bonus may be paid either fully in conditional shares or in accordance with the same payment structure as described above for INP to Risk Takers.
-The deferred part of payment may, however, also be made as an equal distribution during the whole of the Deferral Period or with a growing part at the end of the Deferral Period.
-For the Executive Board and Risk Takers, a condition of continued employment in the Deferral Period may be abbreviated from in this situation.
+For the Executive Board and Risk Takers, a retention bonus may be paid in the form of conditional shares or in accordance with the payment structure as described above for INP for Risk Takers.
+The deferred part of the payment may, however, also be distributed evenly across the whole of the Deferral Period or with an increase at the end of the Deferral Period.
+For the Executive Board and Risk Takers, the condition of continued employment in the Deferral Period may be deviated from in this situation.
 Conditions may be laid down so that the allotment may be reduced on the basis of concrete performance requirements during the Deferral Period.

-For other employees, the payment may be made as an allotment of shares in Tryg A/S, conditional shares, Matching Shares, cash disbursement or a combination thereof.
+For other employees, the payment may be made as an allotment of shares in Tryg A/S, conditional shares, matching shares, a cash disbursement or a combination of these components.

-For the Executive Board, the total variable salary (INP, one-off remuneration and retention bonus) cannot exceed an overall cap of 50% of the fixed basic salary, including pension.
-For Risk Takers, the total variable salary (INP, one-off remuneration and retention bonus) may, in connection with the allocation of retention bonus and/or one-off remuneration, be in-creased up to 100% of the fixed basic salary, including pension.
+For members of the Executive Board, the total variable salary (INP, one-off remuneration and retention bonuses) cannot exceed a cap of 50% of their fixed basic salary, including pension.
+For Risk Takers, the total variable salary (INP, one-off remuneration and retention bonuses) may, in connection with the allocation of retention bonuses and/or one-off remuneration, be increased to up to 100% of their fixed basic salary, including pension.